canjs/can-rest-model/can-rest-model.md

 @param {Object} options Configuration options supported by all the mixed-in behaviors:

-- [can-connect/can/map/map._Map] - The map type constructor function used to create instances of the raw record data retrieved from the server.
+- [can-connect/can/map/map._Map ObjectType] - The map type constructor function used to create instances of the raw record data retrieved from the server.
   The type will also be decorated with the following methods: